List of Teenage Mutant Ninja Turtles characters: Lynch

+Waster

+Waster is a member of the Gang of Four.

+In the Archie Comics, Waster was a Thanasoid with a human-like mask and a whip-like "tongue" who wielded an enery rifle.
+He took part in the death of the Mighty Mutanimals.
+Waster was later killed by the Ninja Turtles and Slash.

+In the IDW continuity, Waster is a cybernetic mercenary.
+His cybernetics enable him to transform into a mutant wolf.

 Maligna

 Maligna is the mother and queen of the Malignoids.
 She appears as one of the antagonists of the Archie comics and later appears in the IDW comics.

 Monsterex

 Monsterex is a monster in Archie Comics.
 It first appears in Teenage Mutant Ninja Turtles Adventures Special #2 story titled "The Night of Monsterex" where it is created after Krang strikes the Turtles' television with a mutagen ray while they are watching a horror film containing a variety of monsters trying to save the Bride of Frankenstein from an unnamed mad scientist.
-This destroyed the television and caused Monsterex to manifest out of thin air.
-Monsterex is a two-headed hybrid monster whose parts consist of the left head of Frankenstein's monster, the fangs, left torso, and cape of a vampire, the right head, right torso, left hand, pants, and right leg of a werewolf, the head fins, right hand, and left foot of a Gill-man, and bandages.
-With help from Bookwurm's knowledge, the Turtles track down Monsterex to a theme park's castle and hold it off until the Sun comes up causing it to retreat into the river.
-Krang vows to get control of it someday.

-In the Teenage Mutant Ninja Turtles Adventures Special story "The Return of Monsterex", the Turtles, Splinter, and Ninjara come across Monsterex frozen in mud in a carnival attraction.
-Donatello accidentally frees Monsterex who is chased by the Turtles, Splinter, and Ninjara.
-This lasts until dawn with Monsterex melting in the sunlight when the Turtles break the skylight to the funhouse.

-Monsterex later had a HeroClix figure made of him.
+This destroys the television and creates Monsterex, a two-headed hybrid of Frankenstein's monster, a vampire, a werewolf, and a Gill-man as well as sporting bandages.